Back to all posts

 Capacity forecasting is an important part of planning your business growth.
 Here are some tips to make sure your capacity forecasting is on point.

-It comes into play because a company doesn't want to over-commit its employees and under-deliver on the promise of quality service or product.
-In order to avoid this, companies need a way to predict what they will be able to accomplish within a specific timeframe.
+Companies don't want to over-commit their employees and under-deliver on the promise of a quality service or product.
+So, in order to avoid this, companies need a way to predict what they will be able to accomplish within a specific timeframe and with the resources available.

 What is capacity forecasting?